 Cornet: Alicia Ludi-Schultz started paying tenor horn at the age of 7 with the Tanunda Town Band and to this day is the youngest member to receive life membership.
 She had a number of local teachers, including the late Galvin John who coached her to win numerous solo performance titles.
 After hearing Alicia play cornet at a national solo competition, Professor David King invited her to study at Salford University in the UK where she gained a Post Graduate Diploma in Music Performance and performed with a championship section band in the Royal Albert Hall.
 Alicia enjoys all kinds of music but especially loves brass.

 Cornet: Julie Dorey started playing the Cornet when she was very young with the Enfield Junior Band.
-Later as she improved she joined K & N Brass, and is now playing principal Cornet.
+Later as she improved she joined the A grade K & N Brass, becaming principal Cornet.
 Julie also guests for the Campbelltown City Band on principal Cornet.
 Brass bands have been part of her life for 43 years and she continues to love it.
 Julie's favourite music is brass band music, but she also enjoys country and blues.

 Flugel Horn: Noah Tilley has been playing the trumpet for 15 years.
 Having grown up on the Eyre Peninsula, he moved to Adelaide in 2013 to pursue an undergraduate degree in Jazz Performance at the Elder Conservatorium.
 Within a total of four years (two spent in the jazz specialisation) he completed a Bachelor of Classical Performance and went on to obtain a Master of Teaching qualification.
 Performing in a variety of ensembles such as big bands, symphony orchestras, chamber ensembles, latin jazz ensembles and brass bands, Noah gained exposure to a diversity of music which has influenced and shaped a passion for arranging and composing.
 Noah currently resides in the Barossa, teaching at Nuriootpa High School and playing / writing for the Tanunda Town Band.